 Air Purifying Performance

 The design of an air purifier determine its air purifying performace.
 Here it’s important to match the product that you are considering with your actual needs.
 For example, carbon filter is required to filter odors from the air.
 Lower-end air purifiers might not be equipped with carbon filter, which obviously will limit its capabilities to remove smells from your room.
-Many of my pet owner friends prefer to buy air purifiers that can filter odors.
+According to many of my pet owner friends, the best air purifiers for pet owners are ones that can remove odors effectively.
 I heard this feature is also important for the room of teenage boys .

 Features and Functionalities